Key Takeaways

 Minimum payments are designed to feel manageable.
-They are — for the bank.
-For you, they're one of the most expensive financial decisions you can make.
-Here's what the math actually looks like, and how much time and money you lose by following the minimum-payment path.
+They are, but only for the bank.
+For you, they're one of the most expensive financial decisions you can make quietly.
+Here's what the math actually looks like — and how much time and money you lose by following the minimum-payment path.

 How Credit Card Minimum Payments Are Calculated